zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 configurable.
 A 64-bit *system clock* counts the number of ticks that have elapsed since the kernel started executing.

-Zephyr also supports a higher resolution *hardware clock*, which can be used to measure durations requiring sub-tick interval precision.
+Zephyr also supports a higher-resolution *hardware clock*, which can be used to measure durations requiring sub-tick interval precision.

 The nanokernel allows a fiber or thread to perform time-based processing